 - 2 yellow bell peppers, stemmed, seeded and thinly sliced

 - Salt to taste

 - 2 teaspoons freshly ground black pepper

-- Parmesan cheese, to garnish
+- Parmesan cheese, for serving

-- While farro is cooking, in a large skillet, heat the oil on medium heat.
+- While farro is cooking, in a large skillet, heat the remaining oil on medium heat.
 Add the mushrooms, cut side down and sprinkle the lemon zest.
 Let the mushrooms sit in the pan for about 8 minutes without stirring.
 This will give it a nice golden brown sear.

 - Add the onions, peppers, and a large pinch of salt, and stir.
 Saute until vegetables are tender and onions are lightly golden, about 8-10 minutes.